Freihaut/Freihaut_Goeritz-2021-Study_Files_Keyboard/README.md

 We tried to comment the code as much as possible to help navigating through it.

 For any questions regarding the study material, contact: paul.freihaut@psychologie.uni-freiburg.de

+A release of this repository was archived in Zenodo.
+To cite the data (according to Zenodo):

+Freihaut, Paul.
+(2021).
+Study Material for the paper: Does People's Keyboard Typing Reflect their Stress Level – An Explorative Study (Version 1.0.0) [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.4445197